MediaBrain-SJTU/GroupNet/README.md

 ![](imgs/visualization.png)

 ## News (2022.6.28)
-Our extention version "DynGroupNet" is available on the arxiv: ['Link'](https://arxiv.org/abs/2206.13114).
+Our extention version "DynGroupNet" is available on the arxiv [Link](https://arxiv.org/abs/2206.13114).
 Code will come afterwards.

 ## Requirement